1. CloverDX Designer tutorial

 ctg 1020

 Figure 29.
-Execution of graph was successful
+Execution of the example graph finished successfully.

 If you would like to see more detailed information about graph run, double-click the Console tab.
-The tab will cover the whole window.
+The tab will maximize to cover the whole window.
 You can restore the original size of this tab when you double-click it again.

 Opening the output file